kkaazzee/nops-csv/README.md

 The tool then create and updates one of two new CSV files.
 After successful download and processing the `{session}-complete.csv` file is updated.
 Whereas after failure the `{session}-failed.csv` file is updated.
-The `{session}` token in the CSV files names is replaced by the name of the session, ex: `count-boy- complete.csv`.
+The `{session}` token in the CSV files names is replaced by the name of the session, ex:
+`count-boy-complete.csv`.

 You can then easily retry failed downloads: